International Press Institute

-IPI's membership is made up of editors and media executives.
 IPI has a membership category: "IPI Leading Journalists", which is open to heads of media departments, bureau chiefs and media correspondents.

-In several countries, including Nepal and Azerbaijan, IPI members established national-level committees aiming to support IPI in its work to improve the situation for media.

-IPI has a consultative status with the UN, UNESCO and the Council of Europe.

 IPI is a member of the International Freedom of Expression Exchange, a global network of non-governmental organisations that monitors press freedom and free expression violations worldwide.
-It is a member of the Tunisia Monitoring Group, a coalition of 16 free expression organisations that lobbies the Tunisian government to improve its human rights record.

-In October 2006, the US National Television Academy (NTA) honoured IPI with an International Emmy Award for its press freedom work.
+In October 2006, the National Television Academy (NTA) honored IPI with an International Emmy Award for its press freedom work.

 Activities

 Protest letters

 IPI monitors press freedom around the world and responds to threats and attacks on journalists and media outlets by sending protest letters to governments and inter-governmental organisations.
 These threats are often brought to IPI's attention by its members, many of whom experience such difficulties first-hand while carrying out their profession.

 Press freedom missions

 IPI leads missions to countries where press freedom is under threat, meeting with government officials, diplomats, journalists and non-governmental organisations, and providing legal representation and support in court cases.